 Does rhubarb need sun or shade?
-Rhubarb is a popular perennial vegetable that is grown for its edible stalks.
-It is a hardy plant that can thrive in a variety of growing conditions.
+Rhubarb is a popular perennial vegetable grown for its edible stalks.
+It’s a hardy plant that thrives in various conditions.
+A common question is whether rhubarb needs sun or shade to grow.

+According to ShunCy, the plant needs a minimum of six hours of direct sunlight each day to thrive.
+If you’re growing rhubarb for its leaves, however, it can tolerate a bit less light and grow in partial shade.
 It’s important to note that rhubarb is a long-lived plant that can produce for up to 15 years, so it’s important to choose a sunny spot in the garden with good soil drainage.
 According to The Old Farmer’s Almanac, rhubarb plants are heavy feeders and need well-draining and fertile soil.

 Good drainage is essential, as rhubarb will rot if kept too wet.